DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 3. **Collaborative Requirements Exploration with Claude**
    - Use Claude as the central tool for requirements ideation and exploration
    - Begin with UI sketches to focus minds on functionality and flesh out use cases:
-     - Start with pencil sketches as input to the LLM
+     - Start with pencil sketches or wireframes as input to the LLM image models
      - Create simple wireframes using tools like Balsamiq or Figma
      - Use these visual elements to drive concrete discussions about functionality
+     - Generate React code snippets from UI discussions for the catalog
+     - Store these code snippets for potential use in the implementation phase
    - When a conversation begins to cover too many areas, use prompts to refocus:
      - "Let's park the payment processing ideas for now and focus on completing the user management requirements."
      - "I notice we're discussing several modules.
 Let's document these cross-cutting concerns and then return to our focus module."